alcheck/transshift/README.md

 - allow you to rename any file in a downloading torrent
 - set download/upload priorities (ratio limit, upload limit etc.)
 - works great on iPad and iPhone in any orientations
+- track background status of downloading torrents, so it will notify you when your downloads are finished
 - show full peer list with statuses
 - allow peer IP tracking (geolocation of a peer)
 - allow anonymous browsing of downloaded torrents (very important in countries where some tracker-sites are blocked)